 Eye rubbing, eye diseases (retinitis pigmentosa, retinopathy of prematurity, vernal keratoconjunctivitis), and systemic diseases (Down syndrome, osteogenesis imperfect, Ehler’s Danlos Syndrome) have all been shown to have an association with keratoconus.

-Keratoconus may start in one eye initially, but usually both eyes are affected.
+Keratoconus may start in one eye initially, but

 Who Gets Keratoconus?